minajamshidi/Python-Tutorials/README.md

 * MEEG Analysis

-	* EEG preprocessing: prepared for a hands-on session of the course "Methods in Cognitive Neuroscience" at Max Planck School of Cognition.
-June 2020
+	* EEG preprocessing: prepared for hands-on sessions of the course "Methods in Cognitive Neuroscience" at Max Planck School of Cognition.
 	* Source Space analysis